Pablo-ArgF/Portfolio/src/content/project/lomap.md

 Engineered a privacy-first geospatial platform that fundamentally decouples user data from application logic using the **Solid Protocol**.
 This architecture ensures that all personal location data, reviews, and social interactions are stored in user-controlled **Decentralized Web Nodes (Pods)**, guaranteeing absolute data sovereignty and compliance with the highest privacy standards.

 Developed within a high-performance squad of four engineers adhering to **Agile methodologies**, the project emphasized rapid iteration and rigorous quality assurance.
-The technical backbone features a type-safe **React** and **TypeScript** frontend, seamlessly integrated with a **Node.js/Express** backend.
+The technical backbone features a type-safe **React** and **TypeScript** frontend, seamlessly integrated with **Solid's pods**.

 Key technical achievements include:
 - **Decentralized Architecture**: Implementation of Solid specifications to allow users to store POIs and media in personal Pods (e.g., Inrupt), interoperable with any Solid-compliant application.